hpxmlwg/hpxml/guide/source/program_administrator/program_management_systems.rst

 Leverage HPXML Experience
 *************************

-In procuring from a software provider, make sure to consider their HPXML experience — including prior implementations of HPXML and participation in the BPI W-5.
+In procuring a software provider, make sure to consider their HPXML experience — including prior implementations of HPXML and participation in the BPI W-5.